john9francis/radiation-modeling/timeSpentPhase3.md

 - [ ] Make the g4-linac beam video
 - [ ] Make documentation for g4-brems

-- 10/30 1:00 pm 15 min running a test on G4-Brems, and emailing professors
+- 10/30 1:00 pm .25 hr running a test on G4-Brems, and emailing professors
-- 10/30 5:20 pm planning phase 3 and looking at the geant4 claimed bremsstrahlung spectrum
+- 10/30 5:20 pm 1.25 hr planning phase 3 and looking at the geant4 claimed bremsstrahlung spectrum, trying to graph their analytical data.